San Severo: Modern

 During the Second World War, on September 9, 1943, a group of Italian soldiers were involved in an episode of resistance, refusing to surrender to the Germans.
 By September 28, the Germans blew up the telephone exchange, the Casillo mill and several bridges, including that of the railway.
 During World War II, San Severo was the home of a US Airfield for the Fifteenth Air Force.
 P-51 fighters of the 31st Fighter Brigade lead armed escorts and support operations from San Severo on April 2, 1944 to March 3, 1945.

 On March 23, 1950, San Severo workers rioted against police, raising barricades and storming the armory and the headquarters of the Italian Social Movement.
 The clashes caused one death and wounded forty civilians and soldiers and army tanks occupied the main streets of the city.
 In the following days, an armed insurrection was raised against the powers of the state; people were arrested, acquitted, and a year later released after the trial.

 Pope John Paul II visited the city on May 25, 1987.
 In 1996, by special decree, the President of the Republic, Oscar Luigi Scalfaro, confirmed for San Severo the title of city, historically acquired in 1580, and the establishment of the Sanseveresi diocese.
 In 1999, at the Italian Chamber of Deputies and the Senate, San Severo was presented two bills (respectively 6472 and 4370) for the establishment of the province of San Severo, comprising 22 municipalities in Tavoliere delle Puglie north of Gargano and Subappennino Dauno.
 Between October 31 and November 2, 2002, a violent earthquake, known as the Molise earthquake, damaged many buildings in the old village and caused the closure of some of its historic churches.

+South of San Severo emerged a slum area consisting mainly of Subsaharan irregular immigrants who work in agriculture in the region.